Thaai Mookaambikai: Plot

 Raakayi, a woman from the oppressed community in Kollur, faces caste-based restrictions and confronts Dharma Kartha, the Kollur Mookambika Temple chief, about looting temple properties.
-After her death, her children are nearly killed by Dharma Kartha's men but are saved by the temple elephant, which separates them and places them in different vehicles.
-The children, Senthil, Muthu, and Vellaiyamma, are thus separated and sent to different places.
+After her death, her children - Senthil, Muthu, and Vellaiyamma are nearly killed by Dharma Kartha's men but are saved by the temple elephant, which places them in different vehicles destined to different places.
 Meanwhile, Poorani, the compassionate wife of the temple priest Ganesa Bhattar, is forced to leave her home after performing Raakayi's last rites, defying her husband's caste-centric views.

 Years later, Kannappan, a reformed thief, learns about the history of the Kollur Mookambika temple from Ganesa Bhattar.
 The temple's history dates back to Adi Shankara, who prayed to Goddess Mookambika and was granted his wish to construct a shrine for her.
 To spot the place, the Goddess stops at a swayambhu, a self-born linga with a line cutting it in half, in which the left half represents the goddess triad - the Tridevis, and the right half represents their consorts - the male triad - the Trimurtis.

 A Malaysian tourist couple shares their story of visiting the temple to cure their daughter's polio, having been directed by Senthil, who works under Durga's father and is in love with Durga.
-Once, Durga goes river boating and gets caught in the middle of the river, and though Senthil has a fear of water, he rescues her.
-Still fainted, Senthil goes to fetch water nearby, only to get caught with native tribes of the island, where Senthil sees a look-alike of Durga and believes that she fake-fainted to bring courage in him.
+Once, Durga gets caught in the middle of the river while boating, and though Senthil has a fear of water, he rescues her.
+Still fainted, Senthil goes to fetch water nearby, only to get caught with native tribes of the island, where Senthil sees a look-alike of Durga and believes that she fainted to bring courage in him.
 But soon Senthil realizes that it was not Durga and understands the divine connection of Mookambika.
 Despite Durga's father accepting Senthil as his son-in-law, Durga's life is threatened by a slow poison from a snake bite.
 After their marriage, Durga faints due to the poison, and Senthil decides to take her to the Kollur Mookambika temple for a cure.

 In Madurai, Vellaiyamma, now a housemaid, is mistreated by her employer, Ranjani, a wealthy musician.
 After escaping an attempted molestation by Ranjani's son Sarangan, Vellaiyamma is hit by a bus and meets Mookayi, a mysterious look-alike of Raakayi, who claims to be Raakayi's sister.
 Unbeknownst to Vellaiyamma, Mookayi is the Goddess in disguise.
-During a singing battle, Sarangan tries to sabotage Mookayi by mixing poison in Mookayi's milk, but she drinks it and fake-faints after curing Vellaiyamma's muteness.
+During a singing battle, Sarangan tries to sabotage Mookayi by mixing poison in Mookayi's milk, but she drinks it and fakes fainting after curing Vellaiyamma's muteness.
 Vellaiyamma surprisingly begins singing, but Mookayi loses her voice.
 Lord Shiva, in the guise of a saint, instructs Vellaiyamma to take Mookayi to Kollur to cure her muteness.